Gene-Weaver/VoucherVisionEditor/README.md

 ## Installation - Windows 10+

 ### Virtual Environment
+> Note: we assume that you have WSL already installed.
+Please see [the Microsoft help page](https://learn.microsoft.com/en-us/windows/wsl/install) if the steps below cause errors.
 1. Still inside the VoucherVisionEditor directory, show that a venv is currently not active
     <pre><code class="language-python">python --version</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>